cltl/vu-rm-pip3/README.md

 ----
 ## Installation
-The script *install.sh* will install the pipeline components, and most of their dependencies.
+The script *install.sh* will install the pipeline components (in *./components*), and most of their dependencies.

 Missing dependencies notably include [timbl](http://ilk.uvt.nl/timbl).
 Please refer to the home page of the relevant modules for additional information.